stevedonovan/el/readme.md

 $ el split PATH ^: : map it {p: exists join[p,^go]}
 {"/home/steve/sdk/go1.16.3/bin/go"}
 ```
-The result is a table with holes.
-This is more elegant:
+The result is a table; this is more elegant:

 ```sh
 $ el spliti PATH ^: do exists {join it ^go}